Medical Error Prevention in Dentistry

 Healthcare Professionals on Trial

 Malpractice trials are economically and emotionally draining for both the patient plaintiff and the dental professional defendant.
 Know your rights and responsibilities.
-The risk management department of your dental liability insurance carrier is equipped to answer questions related to liability issues and malpractice events.
+Your dental liability insurance carrier’s risk management department is equipped to answer questions related to liability issues and malpractice events.
 Use them as your first resource.

 The defendant physician is subjected to piercing cross-examination in an environment that is unfamiliar and potentially hostile.
 In this environment, the doctor’s ego, competence, and knowledge are challenged and scrutinized in a manner to which he is unaccustomed.
 Physicians live and work in a social structure that encourages them to act as if they are in control and indeed demands that they do so.
 The legal system, on the other hand, turns the defendant into a passive participant who must rely on others to play the dominant roles in resolving the dispute.